felifluid/bachelorarbeit/thesis/chapters/background.typ

   &zeta(psi, theta) = q s - phi/(2pi) - g(theta, psi) #<eq:zeta>
 $ <eq:hamada>

+For further reading on how this is achieved in detail, see @peeters2015[20ff] and @peeters2015[Appen.
+A].
-Sometimes, $zeta$ is called the "toroidal" coordinate, while s is referred to as the "poloidal" coordinate.
+Sometimes, $zeta$ is called the _toroidal_ coordinate, while s is referred to as the _poloidal_ coordinate.
 However, this can be misleading as varying $zeta$ at constant $psi$ and $s$, will result in a screw like motion along both toroidally along $phi$ and poloidally along $theta$.
 The so called _safety factor_